ManyWaysLol/wenyan/README.md

 * Foundational questions with wenyan and computing Ambiguous grammars, quantum state, weights

-** Discrete math and operator associativity w/ paraconsistent mathematics
+** Discrete math and operator (precedence/associativity) w/ paraconsistent mathematics

 ** Ability to switch grammars and degree of ambiguity for hardware DSL